nogiszd/mishmash/README.md

 - getting file into an array of bytes
 - converting this array to string then to binary
 - encode with Base64
+- saving modified file with current extension or with randomized one or with ".mishmash"

 ## Usage
 `mishmash.exe [option] <fileName>`